Seatis/my-teaching-materials/workshop/hardware/SPI-communication-ADC/README.md

 # SPI communication, ADCs ans DACs
-*Learn a new serial communication protocol and get familiar with digital-analog conversions*
+*Learn a new serial communication protocol and get familiar with digital<->analog conversions*

 ## Objectives
 - Learn how does the SPI communication protocol works